googleprojectzero/TinyInst/README.md

 `DebuggerStatus Run(char *cmd, uint32_t timeout);`
 `DebuggerStatus Attach(unsigned int pid, uint32_t timeout);`

-These function either run a program (using the specified command line) or attach to an already running program.
+These functions either run a program (using the specified command line) or attach to an already running program.
 If no target method is specified, the target will continue running until either the program exits, the program crashes, or the timeout (given in milliseconds) expires.
 If a target method is defined, LiteInst is going to return whenever the target method is entered and whenever target method returns, allowing the caller to perform additional tasks.

 When `Run` and `Attach` return while the target process is still alive, the following functions can be used to either terminate the process or continue execution.

 `DebuggerStatus Kill();`